Manage AD Bridge licenses | AD Bridge

 AD Bridge agents obtain license keys by first looking for a license container in the organizational unit (OU) the computer is joined to:

-- If it does not find a license container, it will start going up through the AD tree, repeating the process until it reaches the root of the domain.
-If no license containers are found in the domain the agent is joined to, it then looks in the root of the parent domain for a license container.
-Once a license container is found, whether a license key is obtained from it or not, the agent does not look for further license containers.
+If the agent does not find a license container, the agent moves up through the AD tree, repeating the process until it reaches the domain root.
+If no container is found in the joined domain, the agent then checks the parent domain root.
+Once a license container is found, whether or not a license key is obtained from it, the agent stops searching.

 - Add the child/domain computers account and allow Create all child objects and Delete all child objects.
 This allows the child domain computers group to acquire and delete licenses from the parent domain.